Have questions? Leave your message here or Schedule a quick call with our manager now

 Running a complex business with numerous branches or points of sale scattered in different geographical locations requires very well organized data exchange.
 No less vital here is timely and correct centralized data collecting from all sources and its analysis.

-This is a challenging task since depending on the source and type of data mechanisms of its delivery vary.
-Therefore, businesses are in need of systems that can manage all types of data streams, or feeds, as they are typically called.
-E-Сommerce is the sphere with a great demand for such software.
-Contrary to the popular belief, gathering information from all sources in a network of e-stores and marketplaces is way more than a few clicks due to different mechanisms of data retrieval from various shopping carts.
+Data feed management (DFM) is the process of collecting, organizing, and delivering data feeds — structured files of data exchanged between systems — so that businesses can keep accurate, up-to-date information flowing across multiple sources.
+This is a challenging task since, depending on the source and type of data, the mechanisms of its delivery vary.
+Therefore, businesses need systems that can manage all types of data streams, or feeds, as they are typically called.
+E-commerce is a sphere with great demand for such software.
+Contrary to popular belief, gathering information from all sources in a network of e-stores and eCommerce marketplaces is way more than a few clicks, due to the different mechanisms of data retrieval used by various shopping carts.

-However, it’s next to impossible to design a system that would be able to equally satisfy the demands of various organizations.
-Data feed management in each company has its peculiarities and requires a personalized approach to data feed management system creation and configuration.
+However, it’s next to impossible to design a system that would equally satisfy the demands of every organization.
+Data feed management in each company has its own peculiarities and requires a personalized approach to building and configuring a data feed management system.

 These are the conditions that make data feed management solutions highly demanded on the market.
-If you are planning to start developing the systems for managing data feeds, or are already running this type of business, you should know that organizing it is far from being a piece of cake.
+If you are planning to develop systems for managing data feeds, or are already running this type of business, you should know that organizing it is far from being a piece of cake.
 There are numerous hidden aspects that might become stumbling blocks if you are unprepared.
-This made us prepare an account of the most frequent and common data feed management challenges to help you get ready for them in your work.
-This post is the first in the challenges in data feed management series, and the rest will follow shortly.
+This is why we've put together an account of the most frequent and common data feed management challenges, to help you get ready for them in your work.
+This post looks at metadata-related challenges in data feed management — one of several recurring pain points teams run into when building or maintaining a DFMS.

 Feed metadata discovery challenges

-So, what makes this “data about data” so important and what pitfalls it presents for the functioning of the whole data feed management system (DFMS)?
+So, what makes this “data about data” so important, and what pitfalls does it present for the functioning of the whole data feed management system (DFMS)?

 Metadata is crucial for the system to correctly interpret the data files.
 It includes the following information:

-Typically, issues occur because the metadata info is unavailable, which causes the system extra difficulties with adequate interpretation of feed data files.
-Below, we are going to go over the key challenges presented by metadata absence.
+Typically, issues occur because metadata information is unavailable, which makes it harder for the system to correctly interpret feed data files.
+Below, we go over the key challenges caused by missing metadata.

 Metadata incomplete or missing